IBM/Developer-Playground/didact/Readme-techzone-olm-utils.md

 <body>
   <div class="header">
     <div class="right-content" style="padding-top: 40px">
-      <div class="apptitle" style="font-size: 28px; color: white">OLM Utils demo</div>
+      <div class="apptitle" style="font-size: 28px; color: white">Self-service customizable CP4D environment setup</div>
-      <div class="subheading">Cloud Pak for Data (CPD) v4 adopted the Operator based installation & management pattern.
-This relies on the Operator Lifecycle Manager (OLM) as well as some key features delivered by Cloud Pak Foundational Services (CPFS).<br>
-      "olm-utils" is to improve the experience and reliability of various operations against Cloud Pak for Data Services, validate pre-conditions and post-conditions to ensure that the steps work as expected.
+      <div class="subheading">Cloud Pak for Data (CP4D) v4 adopted the Operator based installation & management pattern.
+This gives us flexibility to custom build a demo environment based on our needs.
+If we are doing a simple data science demo with services WS, WML you can choose to just install those 2 services in a self-service fashion on an appropriately sized cluster for more cost effectiveness in addition to better performance as you would have installed just services you need for your demo.
+This interface uses standard engineering-supported install utility/mechanism for ongoing support/maintainability.
       </div>
     </div>
   </div>